 Ukraine-Russia War – Fight Misinformation Using a VPN

 We have to believe what’s presented on paid media.
-Whenever war happens, military forces are involved, and their achievements/failures are staged to the civilians of at-war countries and the rest of the world.
+Whenever war happens, military forces are involved, and their achievements/failures are staged by the civilians of at-war countries and the rest of the world.

 History has witnessed that misinformation caused more damage than the actual war.
 Not only does it create havoc, but it also creates fake success.
 This is why it’s very crucial to stay informed and know the truth.